 August 26, 1970 - Women's Strike for Equality

 It turned out to be one of the largest women’s movement rallies in the country that day, but in the lead up to the event we hadn’t known what to expect.
-The San Francisco Chronicle had vehemently denounced the event for weeks beforehand and published a scathing editorial condemning the rally hours before it began.
+The San Francisco Chronicle, the city's primary newspaper, had vehemently denounced the event for weeks beforehand and published a scathing editorial the morning of the event, condemning the rally before it had even begun.

 PDF opens in new tab.